 (b) The stock clerks are also expected to produce periodic report, preferably at each quarter, indicating the movement of each stock.
+The stock clerk is also expected to generate report that serve for material requirement planning.
 This report will serve management to take action on dead and slow moving items as well as provisioning.